aoijs/documentation/functions/usdlavalinkexecute.md

 # $lavalinkExecute
-A Lavalink API Wrapper that allows you to use Lavalink with your Bot.
+A Lavalink API Wrapper that allows you to use Lavalink within your codes.
 ## Fields

 This function has 2 fields